weinstein/website/_posts/2022-10-18-lego-clock.md

 As stated previously, I wanted this to be a practical time keeping device.
 For me, that means I can't be winding this thing more than once per day.
 I also need to be able to rely on the displayed time being correct, and I don't want to be setting the time every day.
 To me that means the displayed time can't be off by more than around 1 minute.

 The clock has to sound nice, too.
 I wanted something to tickle my nostalgia, so it must audibly tick.
-Moreover, I wanted something that makes a sound on each second -- a 0.5s, 1s, or 2s pendulum would work, but a 1.5s pendulum wouldn't.
+Moreover, I wanted something that makes a sound at least every second, on the second -- a 0.5s, 1s, or 2s pendulum would work, but a 1.5s pendulum wouldn't.
 A half-second pendulum is too fast and sounds frantic; a two-second pendulum (like what a grandfather clock would have) would be too long and look out of place.
 That just leaves a one-second pendulum as the way to go.

 To look nice, the clock needs to be short enough to hang on the wall around eye level, say around 5ft/1.5m off the ground.
 Also, the movement needs to be horizontally symmetric in certain ways -- the hands, pendulum, and weights should be centered horizontally.
 It should also have some form of face with at least hour markers.
 And ideally it should be small enough to jam inside of a wooden-looking body if desired.